Ask a doctor about a prescription for LEVOCETIRIZINE KRKA 5 mg FILM-COATED TABLETS

 Warnings and precautions

-Consult your doctor or pharmacist before starting to take Levocetirizina Krka.
+Consult your doctor or pharmacist before taking Levocetirizina Krka.

-If you are epileptic or at risk of seizures, please consult your doctor as the use of Levocetirizina Krka may worsen the seizures.
+If you are epileptic or at risk of seizures, please consult your doctor, as taking Levocetirizina Krka may worsen seizures.

-If you are to undergo an allergy test, ask your doctor if you need to stop taking Levocetirizina Krka several days before.
+If you are going to undergo an allergy test, ask your doctor if you need to stop taking Levocetirizina Krka a few days before.
 This medication may affect the results of the allergy test.

 Children

-Levocetirizina Krka is not recommended for children under 6 years old as the film-coated tablets do not allow for dose adjustment.
+Levocetirizina Krka is not recommended for children under 6 years of age, as the film-coated tablets do not allow for dose adjustment.

 Other medications and Levocetirizina Krka